plone/training/docs/voltoaddons/03-block-view.md

 There are many CSV parsers available for Nodejs, we'll use [Papaparse] because it also works in the browser.

-We'll need to add the dependency to the add-on.
+We'll need to add the dependency to the add-on, if you haven't already done so, as instructed in the first chapter.
 When using yarn workspaces, the workflow is a bit different.
-For our simple use case, we could probably run `yarn add papaparse` inside the `src/addons/datatable-tutorial`, but the correct way is to run this command through the project root.
+For our simple use case, we could probably run `yarn add papaparse` inside the `src/addons/volto-datatable-tutorial`, but the correct way is to run this command through the project root.

 First run `yarn workspaces info` to see the workspaces we have available.